Skip to content

 Making It Stick

+The hardest part of an annual review isn't doing it — it's remembering to do it.
 Calendar it now.
-Pick your date and create a recurring annual calendar event with a reminder one week before.
+Pick your date and create a recurring annual event with a reminder one week before.

-Keep a "changes" note.
-Throughout the year, when something changes that might affect your plan, jot it on a running note.
+Keep a "changes" note throughout the year.
+When something changes that might affect your plan, jot it on a running note.
 When review time comes, you'll have a head start.

 Your estate plan is only as good as its last update.
 An hour once a year is a small investment to make sure everything you've planned still works the way you intend.